silphendio/synthriders-beatmaps-updater/README.md

   - right-click on desktop -> new -> shortcut
   - copy the bat file & paste it into the location box (dragging doesn't work)

-To run it, just double-click `synthriders-beatmaps-updater.bat`
+To run it, just double-click the bat file

+Use `synthriders-beatmaps-updater.bat` to download new maps.
+It stops when it finds 100 new maps in a row that are already saved locally.

+`synthriders-beatmaps-update-everything.bat` checks every published map on synthriderz.com.
+This can take a bit longer.